A Simple Software/Hardware Scanner For Windows Machines

 To compile the source you need Visual C++ version 5 or better, this is due to the fact that the MySQL libraries are compiled for Visual C++ (thanks a lot MySQL!), so if you don't have Visual C or don't want to install it you're left with two choices: recompile the source code of the library from scratch or use a different database.

-If you decide to recompile the MySQL library please let me know, since it took me 3 days and then I gave up with it.
 Addendum: Marco Nava solved the riddle by calling directly each and any functions using the GetProcAddress, you'll find his solution at the end of the page.

 ATTENTION: when I started this thing was 4 years after my last encounter with C language, so don't bust my ball about the fact that the code stinks or the fact that there are 'better way' to do certain things.
 I know it.
 I don't give a damn!
 Ok?